Dscronias/DS-Real-World-Pub/Labs/Lab 3/Instructions.md

 # Lab 3 - Shiny

 I am an annoying client today.
 I want a web application to see emergency services stays.
+In particular, we have a problem of patients staying more than 6 hours in our services: we need to know what their characteristics are, and how much this makes our costs rise.
+We also need to stratify these analyses among emergency services, region and age groups (minors, and people over 75)

 ## Data description